pmadden90/experience-ireland/README.md

 Social sharing buttons - for tourists to share with friends and family.

-<h3>Structure Plane</h3>
-<h4>Structure of Information</h4>
 Interaction Design - I've designed a simple single page webpage.

-Information Architecture - The webpage flows from searchbar to map and on to recommended places based on the search results.
+The webpage flows from searchbar to map and on to recommended places based on the search results.
 The pictures featured on the page are all panoramic shots of Ireland showcasing the landscapes tourists can see for themselves.

-<h3>Skeleton Plane</h3>
-<h4>How will our information be represented and how will
-the user navigate to the information and the features?</h4> I decided that I would create a visually striking header that contains changing backgrounds and a searchbar that is large enough to be clear in purpose but suitably small enough to leave those background images to still be shown off.
+I decided that I would create a visually striking header that contains changing backgrounds and a searchbar that is large enough to be clear in purpose but suitably small enough to leave those background images to still be shown off.